Jakub21/shp.py/2_0_changes.md

 # Planned SHP 2.0 changes
-These changes are breaking compatibality with SHP 1
+These changes are breaking compatibility with SHP 1

 ## General

-- All functional characters can be escaped with a `\`
+- All functional characters can be escaped with a `\ `
 - Automatic detection whether a tag is scoped.
 Tags are prefixed with a `$`.
   ```shp
   $body {